 Seminars I’ve given include a general introduction to creative writing at Clarkston Library as part of the Scottish Mental Health Arts and Film Festival, and a seminar on e-publishing at the Scottish Writers’ Centre.

 I’m registered with the Scottish Book Trust’s Live Literature author database.
 Click the link for my writer’s page on the Scottish Book Trust website.

 For general enquiries about my availability for events, drop me an email at email@example.com

-Since April 2004 I’ve worked with the Open University, teaching two of their creative writing courses: A174 Start Writing Fiction and A215 Creative Writing.
-A174 is no more, but between those two modules I’ve helped over a thousand students achieve their goals of developing their skills and finding creative expression through creative writing.
+Between April 2004 and September 2018 I worked with the Open University, teaching two of their creative writing courses: A174 Start Writing Fiction and A215 Creative Writing.
+I’m a firm believer in the value of creative writing tuition to help people develop their skills and find a satisfying outlet for creative expression.

 For more information see http://www.open.ac.uk/Arts/a215/text/index.html